GradleBuildTech/pl_api_helper/README.md

 final response = await dio.get('/protected/resource');
 ```

-> TokenInterceptor will automatically refresh the token on 401/403 errors and retry the request.
+> DioTokenInterceptor will automatically refresh the token on 401/403 errors and retry the request.

 ---